9 FAM 402.10

 (3) (U) The potential for abuse, fraud, or other harm to the integrity of the H-2A or H-2B program through the potential admission of the beneficiary; and

 d.
 (U) Unnamed Beneficiaries: Petitions may be submitted and approved for certain unnamed H-2A or H-2B beneficiaries, but there are specific USCIS requirements for when beneficiaries must be named.
 An H-2A or H-2B petition must list the names of all beneficiaries who are currently in the United States, but the petitioner, generally, is not required to do so for those not currently in the United States.
-However, USCIS retains the authority to require, at its discretion, the naming of beneficiaries of H-2A and H-2B petitions if they are currently outside the United States.
-Moreover, beneficiaries from countries who are not on the list of eligible countries must be named.
+However, USCIS retains the authority to require, at its discretion, the naming of beneficiaries of H-2A and H-2B petitions if they are not on the list of eligible countries must be named.
 All H-2A and H-2B petitions must include the nationality of all beneficiaries whether named or unnamed.

 e.
-(U) Beneficiaries with Multiple Employers: In order for a nonagricultural beneficiary to perform services for or receive training from more than one employer, each employer must file a petition unless an agent, as described in DHS regulations, files a qualifying petition seeking authorization for such employment.
+(U) Beneficiaries with Multiple Employers: For a nonagricultural beneficiary to perform services for or receive training from more than one employer, each employer must file a petition unless an agent, as described in DHS regulations, files a qualifying petition seeking authorization for such employment.

 9 FAM 402.10-7(D) (U) Evidence Submitted in Support of H Petitions